Akhila-11/WebstreamPython/README.md

 a. webstream.py -- to read data from Websocket and stream to Kafka
 b.
 Consumer_websocket.py -- Read from Kafka topic and store 3 hours data to local; Send minute level transaction count to Redis
 c.
 Redis_read.py -- Consume from redis and find the last 100 transactions only and store in local
-2. I have induced the multiprocessing attribute of python to run the produce, consume and read from redis functionalities to occur in parallel, instead of running 3 python files in simultaneously
+2. I have induced the multiprocessing attribute of python to run the produce, consume and read from redis functionalities to occur in parallel, instead of running 3 python files simultaneously
 3. I have considered the out tags attributes: addr and value to perform the transaction calculation
 4. While consuming timestamp has been added to persist the last 3 hour data
 5. While sending to redis one minute count has been calculatd and sent as a dict(Key - value pair)